pbuffolino/hackathon-passkey-site/README.md

 - Highlights phishing resistance and device-binding properties
 - Shows factor types (Knowledge, Possession, Inherence)
 - Includes user-friendly descriptions written for average users
-- Features NIST AAL notes explaining AAL2 and AAL3 requirements
+- Features collapsible NIST AAL notes explaining AAL2 and AAL3 requirements
-- Emphasizes passkeys as the most secure option
+- Emphasizes passkeys as the most secure option with visual highlighting

+#### `FAQ.tsx`

+A beginner-friendly FAQ component:

+- 10 common questions about passkeys answered in plain language
+- Covers topics like device requirements, security, multi-device usage, and compatibility
+- Expandable accordion interface for easy navigation
+- Written for non-technical users with relatable examples

 #### `MigrationRoadmap.tsx`

-A 5-step guide for organizations migrating to passkeys:
+A 5-step guide for organizations migrating to passkeys (component exists but is not displayed on the main page):

 1. Assess Current MFA Infrastructure
 2. Plan Passkey Rollout Strategy